JimHokanson/turtle_json/README.md

 Note that the "+json" folder is a package.
 Packages should not be added to the path.
 To call code in a package, the folder that contains the package (in this case "src") must be added to the path.

 I'm currently distributing compiled mex files.
 More details on compiling can be found at [here](./docs/compiling.md)

+**running on a mac ** - be sure to run json.install (once) before your first time using it - only needs to be done once ever

 ## Parsing to a Complete Matlab Data Structure